 Ok, so we're not a sports bar, but we do love our sport, especially our local and national teams.
 You'll find the big occasions on our big screen, so watch the calendar, get a group of mates together and ask about our Sports Party Packages!

 Test your general and trivia knowledge at The Malt Shovel Tavern.
 We run two quizzes a month on the first and third Thursday at 8pm.
 Maximum team size is 8 players and entry is £1 per player.
-There are cash prizes for the winners.
+There's a £50 bar tab for the winning team.